 Naturally, you will want to ensure that the assessment is accurate.
 Errors can occur and you do not want to find yourself paying additional taxes due to a bedroom that was included by mistake.
 Check for mathematical errors (your property tax is usually based on a percentage of the value of your property multiplied by a rate that is determined by the local authority); clerical errors like how your property is categorized (residential or commercial) and wrong descriptions that inflate the value of your house (for instance it mentions a porch that does not exist).
 Detecting such simple errors can result in a lower assessment.
 An extra tip: while at the office, you could even request the friendly local assessor to describe how he or she conducts property valuations.
 This may give you a better perspective of how the process works in your local area or municipality.

 Understand property taxes

-First of all do not be fooled by the name -property taxes- are not paid on your tax return each year.
-Instead they will be form a component of your mortgage payment.
+First of all, do not be fooled by the name -property taxes- are not paid on your tax return each year.
+Instead, they will form a component of your mortgage payment.
 Each month, a portion of your mortgage is sent to an escrow account.
 Using this account, your mortgage provider or lender pays your property taxes as soon as they fall due.